IBM/watson-voice-bot/README.md

 ### 3. Upload the Watson Assistant workspace

-Now that our services are created and the app is deployed we need to update tell the application to use a specific Watson Assistant dialog.
+Now that our services are created and the app is deployed we need to update the application to use a specific Watson Assistant dialog.
 We'll be using the file [`data/workspace.json`](data/workspace.json), which documents our entire conversation dialog.
 To do this, launch the Watson Assistant tool and use the `import` icon button on the right.
 Find the [`data/workspace.json`](data/workspace.json) file from the cloned repo and import that to the Watson Assistant tool.

 Each workspace in Watson Assistant has a specific ID, to find the `Workspace ID` for a given workspace, click the context menu of the workspace and select `View details`.
 The workspace ID can be copied and saved as we'll need it in the next step.

-Optionally, to view the conversation dialog select the workspace and choose the **Dialog** tab, here's a snippet of the dialog:
+Optionally, to view the conversation dialog select the workspace and choose the **Dialog** tab.
+Here's a snippet of the dialog:

 ![](doc/source/images/dialog.png)

 ### 4. Configure `.env` with credentials

 Our services are created and workspace uploaded.
-It's now time to let our application run locally and to do we'll configure a simple text file with the values we want to use.
+It's now time to let our application run locally and to do that we'll configure a simple text file with the values we want to use.
 We begin by copying the the [`env.sample`](env.sample) file and naming it `.env`.

 ```
 cp env.sample .env